-When your website ranks on the first page of Google search for the right keywords it enables you to attracted the right sort of customers to your website who you can then convert into a sale.
+When your website ranks on the first page of Google search for the right keywords it enables you to attract the right sort of customers to your website who you can then convert into a sale.

 What on earth is Keyword Research and Why’s it so Important?